pomerium/pomerium/docs/docs/k8s/ingress.md

 ## Prerequisites

 - A certificate management solution.
-If you do not already have one in place, this article covers using Cert Manager.
+If you do not already have one in place, this article covers using [cert-manager](https://cert-manager.io/).
 - A Redis backend with high-persistence is highly recommended.

 ### System Requirements